zama-ai/httpz-solidity/docs/guides/trivial_encrypt.md

 # **Trivial encryption of `ebytesXX` types**

 This guide explains how to perform trivial encryption of `ebytesXX` types in fhEVM smart contracts using the new `padToBytesXX` functions.
 These functions ensure that byte arrays are correctly padded to match the required sizes for `ebytes64`, `ebytes128`, and `ebytes256` types.
+Continuing from the [types page and casting section](../fundamentals/types.md), this guide covers trivial encryption for `ebytesXX` types.

 ---

 ## **Overview**

+Trivial encryption is a process that converts plaintext values into encrypted types (ciphertexts) that are compatible with TFHE operators, without actually hiding the data.
+The resulting ciphertext remains publicly visible on the blockchain - this is useful when you need to perform operations between public and private values using TFHE operators.

-The `TFHE.padToBytesXX` functions are designed to make encryption of byte arrays seamless and ensure compatibility with `ebytesXX` types.
+The `TFHE.padToBytesXX` functions facilitate this trivial encryption process for byte arrays, ensuring compatibility with `ebytesXX` types.
 These functions:

 - Pad the provided byte array to the appropriate length (`64`, `128`, or `256` bytes).
 - Prevent runtime errors caused by improperly sized input data.
-- Work seamlessly with `TFHE.asEbytesXX` for encryption.
+- Work seamlessly with `TFHE.asEbytesXX` for trivial encryption.

+> **Important**: Trivial encryption does NOT provide any privacy guarantees.
+The input data remains fully visible on the blockchain.
+Only use trivial encryption when working with public values that need to interact with actual encrypted data.

 ### **Workflow**